November 27, 2018 – April 7, 2019

 Curated by Jeffreen M. Hayes, Ph.D.

-In celebration of Miami Art Week 2018, the Museum of Contemporary Art North Miami (MOCA) will present a groundbreaking exhibition celebrating the founding of AFRICOBRA – the black artist collective that defined the visual aesthetic of the Black Arts Movement of the 1960’s and 1970’s.
-2018 marks the 50th anniversary of the collective which came out of Chicago.
+MOCA presents a groundbreaking exhibition celebrating the founding of AFRICOBRA – the Black artist collective that helped define the visual aesthetic of the Black Arts Movement of the 1960s and 1970s.
+This year marks the 50th anniversary of the collective, which came out of Chicago.

 Miami Art Week Extended Hours: